-Utilization is a measure of cost effectiveness based on the page volume of a device or fleet, where 100% utilization represents the theoretical optimal balance between amortizing fixed costs and increased service costs resulting form over-driving a device.
+Utilization is a measure of cost effectiveness based on the page volume of a device or fleet, where 100% utilization represents the theoretical optimal balance between amortizing fixed costs and increased service costs resulting from over-driving a device.

 Utilization is based on the Target Monthly Volume (TMV) for each device in the fleet.
 TMV is normalized across manufacturers by determining the engine speed in pages per minute (ppm) and then calculating a TMV based on a proprietary scaling value.
 This approach allows us to better estimate cost effectiveness by avoiding potentially variable manufacturer reported numbers.
 It is expressed as the following: